-HinduS of a colony in Kerala denied drinking water for supporting CAA
+Hindus of a colony in Kerala denied drinking water for supporting CAA

 Reportedly, a person living near the colony used to supply drinking water for the Hindu dominated colony.
 However, after protests against CAA got heated up the Hindus of the colony were denied water.

-The horrific incident further strengthens the claims that the anti-CAA protests have turned communal especially in societies where Muslims are in the majority.
+The alleged incident further strengthens the claims that the anti-CAA protests have turned communal especially in societies where Muslims are in the majority.

 An NGO named Seva Bharati stepped in to provide drinking water to the households of the colony after they heard about the injustice done to the residents.
 Following the boycott of Hindus by Muslims, there is widespread anger for blocking the primary source of life for these residents.